-They are courteous hosts – offering you a wonderful experience during your visit.
+They are courteous hosts, offering you a wonderful experience during your visit.
 They also cater one of the best dining experiences.
 With just a few dollars to spare, you can enjoy painstakingly-prepared food.
-That’s because, Japanese people are also mindful – putting prime importance to every detail comprising the whole.
-And they’re undeniably systematic – the US transport system becomes a run-for-the-mill.
+That’s because Japanese people are also mindful, putting prime importance to every detail comprising the whole.
+And they’re undeniably systematic.
 These are only a few of the reasons why Japanese people and their culture have become popular over recent decades.
 Its immersion in AI, the automotive industry, electronics, and robotics have improved drastically.
 They brag of durability, efficiency, and individuality.
-In disbelief?
-These innovations can only be found in Japan.
-There is truth to the endless discovery in the Orient.
+All of this combines to mean that Japan is the home of some truly incredible inventions.
+Don’t believe us?
+Get ready to be amazed.
+Whether they’re wacky, baffling, or even insightful, these unforgettable innovations can only be found in Japan.

 Cars have become a commodity, but you’d rethink buying one if you don’t have space to park them in.
-How did the Japanese remedy the situation?
+So how did the Japanese remedy the situation?
 By building a multistory parking facility.
 Some of these use platforms atop land or some of them make full use of space underground.

 Nowadays, parking garages are controlled by computers.
 They don’t have attendants to park them or deliver them to you.
 Conveyor belts, deliver, secure and store your car in rack structures.
 Simply enter your registered number in the car, and the parking system will retrieve your ride.
 No wonder, playing the Rubik’s cube has its advantages.